We take your privacy seriously, and want you to know how Family Link parental supervision works when it’s added to your Google Account.

 If your parent turns off added supervision from Family Link on their own device, your device won’t be locked.
 To turn off supervision, your parent can follow these steps:

-- Open Family Link .
+- Open the Family Link .

 - Select the child who will no longer be supervised.

-- Tap Stop Supervision and follow the instructions.
+- Tap Stop supervision.

 Without your parent’s help